bartvandebiezen/css-conventions/css-conventions.md

 ### Other spacing conventions

-- Add an empty line at end of file.
 - No spaces between property and colon.
 - Add a space between colon and value.
 - Remove spaces before and after a selector combinator.